 Engage in technical prototyping, technical ideation, and practical experimentation associated with preparing for Major Project Production and Post-production studio courses.
 Techniques are project-specific and may include developing new technologies and learning pipeline-specific methods and tools.
 Students will be required to work effectively as a team and communicate professionally at all times, agreeing on scope and schedules of work with clients.

-Prerequisite: Production Development (289.206) and Post-production Development (289.207) Corequisite: Major Project Innovation Lab (289.302)
+Prerequisite: Production Development (289.206) and any 200 level pathway course.

+Corequisite: Major Project Innovation Lab (289.302)